• Skip to primary navigation

 – Fish balls.
 Tofu can also replace fish balls.
 Or you can use squid balls or shrimp balls.

 – Vegetables.
-If you can’t find snap peas, you can use snow peas.
+If you can’t find snap peas, snow peas or chicharo, you can use green beans.
 It doesn’t have to be red bell peppers; use yellow, green or orange.
-You can also add more of your favourite vegetables like celery, green beans or mushrooms.
+You can also add more of your favorite vegetables like celery and mushrooms.

-If you want to explore Filipino cuisine, start with these Filipino favourites:
+If you want to explore Filipino cuisine, start with these Filipino favorites:

 Turon (Filipino Banana Lumpia)